Base64 URL Parameters¶

 Go¶

-For Go, set the GOPROXY environment variable to include the repository name and the Base64 encoded string.
+For Go, set the GOPROXY environment variable to include the repository name and the Base64-encoded string.

 export GOPROXY="https://osaproxy.example.com/go-repo/eyJyZXBvTWFuYWdlckhvc3QiOiJodHRwczovL25leHVzLnRlc3QucnUiLCJyZXBvTmFtZSI6ImdvLXJlcG8ifQ"